cs3451/cs3451.github.io/README.md

-## Welcome to CS3451: Compputer Graphics
+## Welcome to CS3451: Computer Graphics

 This organization is for the CS3451 class taught by [Blair MacIntyre](https://blairmacintyre.me).